-During the period October 2002 through March 2003, the OIG published 11 reports for CAP reviews conducted at VHA medical facilities.
-The OIG issued its first report of CAP findings at a VHA medical facility in March of 1999.
+During the period October 2002 through June 2003, the OIG published 18 reports for CAP reviews conducted at VHA medical facilities.

 Scope of CAP Reviews

 The scope of our CAP reviews is tailored to address both national and facility specific issues.
 Because the scope of review has been modified through time, the areas of inquiry described below were not necessarily reviewed at each medical facility included in this report.
 This report summarizes issues, reported in two or more CAP reports, for which recommendations or suggestions were made.